Together-Java/ElevatorEvent/README.md

 ## How to submit

-The event runs for two weeks.
-Until then, please submit your solution per DM to any of the moderators of Together Java.
+Please submit your solution before the event ends per DM to any of the moderators of Together Java.

 The easiest way to share your results is by just zipping the whole project folder.

 We will accept any format, as long as it is clear what you have changed in the source code.

+While the event is still ongoing, please do not promote your solution openly in the server though to not ruin the event for others.

 ## Need help